-Enbridge will monitor restored areas in accordance with the Project-specific post-construction monitoring plans and conditions identified in the applicable Project permits and/or licenses.
+Enbridge will monitor restored areas in accordance with the Project-specific post-construction monitoring plans and conditions identified in the applicable Project permits and/or licenses (see Enbridge's Wetland and Waterbody Restoration and Post-Construction Monitoring Plan).
 Monitoring will continue until restoration goals and permit conditions have been met.